calebyhan/slicer-salt/docs/source/data_preparation.rst

-Data Preparation and Shape Creation
+Data Preparation
 ================

 Overview
 --------

-This page describes how to prepare and validate input data used by SlicerSalt.
+This page describes how to prepare input data used by SlicerSalt.

 Instructions
 -----------------------